Joe Martin (orangutan): 1923–1927: Barnes Circus and Barnes City Zoo

-In January 1926, a reporter visiting the Barnes Zoo mentioned a "chimpanzee" named Joe Martin "trying to tear his cage apart."
+In January 1926, a reporter visiting the Barnes Zoo mentioned that Joe Martin was "trying to tear his cage apart".
 Joe Martin was still touring with Barnes during the summer circus season in 1926.
-A Chippewa Falls, Wisconsin newspaper reported that Joe Martin, with a guard and a chain around his neck, rode the afternoon circus parade route in a Willys-Knight sedan, and for the evening show switched to a Whippet sedan, both provided for the day by a local car dealer.
+A Wisconsin newspaper reported that Joe Martin rode in the circus parade route with a guard and a chain around his neck.
+Joe Martin wore a black suit and a plug hat for the parade and "he doffed this hat courteously to the crowds."
 Joe Martin now weighed 180 to 190 lbs, was as "strong as an ox," and was a "mean brute"—his keeper's hand had recently been bitten and was bandaged.
-Joe Martin wore a black suit and a plug hat for the parade and "he doffed this hat courteously to the crowds."

-Joe Martin briefly escaped during a 1927 circus stand in San Rafael, California.
-To the shock of the assembled crowd, he initially charged a group of stake drivers, but then, "in his ape-like slouching amble," changed direction and seized trapeze artist Babette Letourneau by the arms.
+Joe Martin briefly escaped during a 1927 circus stand in California.
+To the shock of the assembled crowd, he initially charged a group of stake drivers, but then, "in his ape-like slouching amble", changed direction and seized trapeze artist Babette Letourneau by the arms.
 Letourneau reportedly screamed and fainted.
 Former heavyweight champion James J. Jeffries was on the scene because he and another heavyweight boxer, Tom Sharkey, were doing an exhibition match as part of the show.
 As witnessed by an alleged 400 members of the circus troupe, Jeffries ran at Joe Martin bellowing "Let go there—" which led Joe Martin to drop LeTourneau.
 Jeffries then swung at Joe Martin with his right but missed and lost his balance, at which point Joe Martin jumped on his back, holding on with his hind feet.
 Jeffries then threw himself backwards to the ground, hard enough to knock the wind out of Joe Martin.
-Jeffries got back up, and Joe Martin did too, but, in the words of the sports-page writer, “this time Jeffries in his famous crouch was ready."
+Jeffries got back up, and Joe Martin did too, but, in the words of the sports-page writer, "this time Jeffries in his famous crouch was ready."
 Jeffries knocked down Joe Martin with a punch, and then clambered on top of him and beat him unconscious.
 The orangutan was returned to his circus wagon, and was largely uninjured "except for a cut and swollen eye...He is not so lively, however, and seems to be brooding."